-Build custom mouse and rat models with world-renown experts
+Build custom mouse and rat models with world-renowned experts

 About the Core

 The University of Michigan Transgenic Animal Model Core was established in 1989 in response to the need for transgenic technology by University Investigators.
 The mission of the Transgenic Core is to provide access to transgenic animal technology in an efficient, effective manner.
 Researchers can use Transgenic Core laboratory space and resources side by side with staff members.
 Consultation in all phases of genome editing (CRISPR/Cas9), transgenic and gene targeting research from experimental design to mouse breeding is freely available.
 The Core’s mission is to provide access to a complex technology so that investigators can focus their resources on research instead of developing tools for research.